cwendorf/cwendorf/publications.md

 ## Research Publications

+Broadly speaking, I am interested in social and cultural psychology, statistical methods, and the scholarship of teaching and learning.
+Of course, these interests are not mutually exclusive; in fact, most of my work spans more than one of these categories.

 ### Social and Cultural Psychology

 Wendorf, C. A., & Lucas, T. (2018).
 Getting it right: Why invariance testing with respect to gender and culture is important.
 In G. Weisfeld, C. Weisfeld, & L. Dillon (Eds.), _Psychology of marriage: An evolutionary and cross-cultural view_ (pp. 41-52).
 Lexington Books. [https://rowman.com/ISBN/9781498541251/](https://rowman.com/ISBN/9781498541251/)